 The Path to Drawdown: Electrical Utilities

-There are dozens of investor-owned utilities traded on the New York stock exchange (such as Duke, NextEra, Dominion, Xcel, PG&E, etc.), and many of them are purchasing or developing renewable power capacities to provide clean electricity to customers across large regions.
+There are dozens of publicly-traded utilities on the New York stock exchange (such as Duke, NextEra, Dominion, Xcel, PG&E, etc.), and many of them are purchasing or developing renewable power capacities to provide clean electricity to customers across large regions.
 We use a stringent criteria to determine which utilities are significantly contributing to the low-carbon energy transition.

-SRE's Role in Drawdown
+PCG's Role in Drawdown